mohamadkhalaj/Golestan/README.md

-Golestan bot for getting summery of education data.
+Golestan bot for getting summary of education data.

 ## Dependencies
 Create virtualenvironment and run: